by Leah Knibbe

 Though that may not have been Tara’s proudest moment, she can certainly be proud of where she is now.
 What prepared her for her job?

 “Honestly, I think the communications courses best prepared me for what I wanted to do.
 But that’s just me (I don’t particularly want to be the author of a book or anything).
 So the courses that focused on using writing skills in business and the workplace were extremely helpful in getting me ready to face the real world.
-Also, I appreciate that Doc (Dr. Dennis Hensley) and all of the professors were such sticklers on grammar and proofreading our work.
+Also, I appreciate all of the professors who were such sticklers on grammar and proofreading our work.
 It’s been really helpful in training my eye for grammatical mistakes.
 My boss really appreciates that!
 I think PWR at Taylor also did a good job at building up my portfolio.
 It may not have been a lot of things employers in my field are looking for, but I think it really did help me to stand out and look impressive.”